Pratiksha8799/video_transcripter/README.md

 - Simple Output: Combines the transcript into a single text string and prints it to the console.

+- Multilanguage: The script supports to multiple laguages.

 ## Prerequisites
 1. Python Environment
 Python Version: Ensure that Python 3.x or higher is installed on your system.
 The project is compatible with Python 3 and uses modern libraries and features.